Search Results :

 • In General Settings tab, enter App Name and click on Next button.

-• In SAML Settings, enter the following:
+• In Configure SAML tab, enter the required details:

 • Configure Group Attribute Statements (Optional) and click on Next button.